DT3264/BatchFileRenamer/README.md

 ## Download

-You can get the lastest version from [here](https://github.com/DT3264/BatchFileRenamer/releases/tag/v1.0) to install foobar.
+You can get the lastest version from [here](https://github.com/DT3264/BatchFileRenamer/releases/tag/v1.0), you can either open it from the explorer or from tha bash.

 ## Usage